 Already in 1910 miners hit an unusual cavern in Naica Mines – this cave was filled with enormous, up to 1 meter long, transparent selenite crystals.
 This cavern got a name – Cave of Swords (Cueva de las Espadas).

-Almost one century later miners – brothers Eloy and Javier Delgado in April 2000 discovered the Naica Cave of the Crystals while they were excavating new tunnel.
+Almost one century later miners – brothers Eloy and Javier Delgado in April 2000 discovered the Naica Cave of the Crystals while they were excavating a new tunnel.
 Both miners almost lost their lives while walking through the newly discovered wonder of the world.

 This discovery became a worldwide sensation.
 At the same time, its discovery was pure luck – this new tunnel is located rather far from the main body of ore.